7wingfly/autok8s/NodeParameters_Master.md

 >
 > If the config file includes a `kubernetesVersion` field, the version will be extracted and used when installing the `kubeadm`, `kubelet` and `kubectl` packages.
 >
-> Note that using `--k8s-kubeadm-config` and `--k8s-kubeadm-options` used together may cause errors during initialization.
+> Using `--k8s-kubeadm-config` and `--k8s-kubeadm-options` used together may cause errors during initialization.

 <br>